 The encylopaedic website The Man in Seat 61 gives extensive information on how to travel to all parts of Spain, how to buy tickets, likely cost, and advice for interchanges.

-Bookings can be made on RailEurope (formerly Loco2) – this gives train and coach options.
+Bookings can be made on RailEurope (formerly Loco2) – this gives train and coach options, and tells you how much carbon you've saved by not flying.